collective/lineage.controlpanels/README.rst

 The following control panels change global settings.
 Therefore they are not available in subsites.

+These controlpanels are disabled, because they alter the global Portal state through portal tools:

+- content-controlpanel
+- dexterity-types
+- filter-controlpanel
+- maintenance-controlpanel
-- migrate-to-emaillogin
+- prefs_install_products_form
 - resourceregistry-controlpanel
+- security controlpanel

-- usergroup-controlpanel
+- usergroup-groupprefs
 - usergroup-userprefs
-- usergroup-groupprefs
-- usergroup-groupmembership
-- usergroup-usermembership
-- usergroup-groupdetails

-- prefs_install_products_form
-- upgrade_products
-- install_products
-- uninstall_products

-- security controlpanel
-- maintenance-controlpanel
+This is also disabled, but should probably fixed to work with local registries too:
-- filter-controlpanel
+- portal_registry

+This one stores it's configuration in the registry but has changes one setting in portal_actions, which would affect all sites.
+Thus disabled.
 - syndication-controlpanel
-- content-controlpanel

 Examples
 --------